 - 1. Students requesting accommodations must notify and bring their documentation to The Office of Student Affairs.
 Appropriate documentation that establishes the disability and need for testing accommodations must be on file with that office. - 2.
-Notification of the appropriate accommodations will be provided to the Exam Centre and to the Dean of Students. - 3.
-To request accommodations for National Board of Medical Examiners (NBME)-administered exams taken after the Basic Science Integration Course (BSIC) (including the CBSE, CCSE, CCSSE) students must also send an email request to registrar@auamed.org.
+Notification of the appropriate accommodations will be provided to the Exam Centre, the Registrar, and to the Dean of Students. - 3.
+To request accommodations for National Board of Medical Examiners (NBME)-administered exams taken after the Basic Science Integration Course (BSIC) (including the CCSE and CCSSE exams) students must also send an email request to registrar@auamed.net.
 Appropriate documentation must be on file with the Office of Student Affairs.